garronej/evt/docs/api/ctx.md

 ## `ctx.getEvtDetach()`

-Same as `ctx.getEvtAttach()` but post when handler are detached.
-Note that an handler beeing detached does not mean that it has been explicitely detached.
+Same as `ctx.getEvtAttach()` but post when handlers are detached.
+Note that a handler being detached does not mean that it has been explicitly detached.
 One-time handlers and handlers that have timed out are automatically detached.

 ## Comprehensive example